jonespm/SI664-docs/install/win-choco_python_django_mysql-install.md

 PS C:\Users\arwhyte> choco install -y nano
 ```

-_Note_: the `-y` flag tells Chocolatey to execute the script without a formal confirmation prompt.
+_Note_: The `-y` flag tells Chocolatey to execute the script without a formal confirmation prompt.

 ### 3.2 Python 3.7.x
 Issue the following `choco` command to install the latest version of Python 3.7.x (currently 3.7.0) using the Chocolatey Python [package](https://chocolatey.org/packages/python):